Tamacti1998/zero_day/0x00-vagrant/README.md

-The project asked about the function of the command uname
+Function of the command uname